eclipse-thingweb/domus-tdd-api/README.md

 ### Deploy a SPARQL endpoint

-SparTDD relies uses a SPARQL endpoint as database.
+The TDD API relies on a SPARQL endpoint as database connection.
 You need to set up one before you run the project.

 In the [SPARQL endpoint documentation](doc/sparql-endpoints/README.md) we provide